material-theme/vsc-material-theme/README.md

   - <img src="https://developer.apple.com/favicon.ico" width=16 height=16/> <a href="https://code.visualstudio.com/shortcuts/keyboard-shortcuts-macos.pdf">macOS</a> `⌘ + Shift + P`
   - <img src="https://www.microsoft.com/favicon.ico" width=16 height=16/> <a href="https://code.visualstudio.com/shortcuts/keyboard-shortcuts-windows.pdf">Windows</a> `Ctrl + Shift + P`

-Type `theme` and choose `Preferences: Color Theme`, then select Material Theme from the list.
+Type `theme` and choose `Preferences: Color Theme`, then select one of the Material Theme variant from the list.
+After the activation the theme will set the correct icons theme for you, based on your picked theme variant.

-This theme provides different color variants, to change the active theme variant type `Material Theme` and choose `Material Theme: Settings`, then select `Change color variant` and pick one theme from the list.
+## Fix File Icons

-## Activate File Icons
+If you notice that the folder icons does not match the material theme active variant you can fix it with just a command.

 Launch *Quick Open*,